- Ch.1: Choose Your Hosting Provider

 Once there, this is what you will see:

-Hit the three little vertical dots, then click Remove block.
+Hit the three tiny vertical dots, then click Remove block.

-There is a full list of things you can use; you just need to hit Browse all.
+You can use a complete list of things; you just need to browse all.

 Once you’re satisfied with the homepage, don’t forget to hit Publish and save your work.